 PJ/TS 360 INTERFAITH DIALOG

 This is an introduction to the vision theology of faith traditions, as well as the Christian theological responses to other religious traditions.
 Students will finish the course with some basic understanding of other traditions as well as developing their own theology of world religions.
 The intent of such an introduction is to equip students for engaging in dialog with other faiths in their ministry.
 Prerequisite: TS 101/101-O

 PJ/TS 364 PROCESS THEOLOGY

 Along with Liberation Theologies this course aims to develop ministry issues within a special model for doing theological reflection.
 Because it tries to develop a deep synthetic and holistic vision, process theology responds to an extremely broad range of problems.
 Some of the ones explored in this course will be the process view of God, Jesus Christ, and the nature of God's relationship to spiritual growth, human freedom, and the environment.
 The basis for this exploration requires that we first understand the work of Alfred North Whitehead.
 Prerequisite: TS 101/101-O or T 101/101-O

 PJ/TS 366 LIBERATION THEOLOGIES

-Liberation Theologies investigates the various theologies of liberation, such as African-American, Latin American and Latina/o, feminist/womanist, LBGT/Queer, ecological, and nonviolent.
-Students engage personally with the challenges of these theologies, visit organizations engaged in social justice advocacy, analyze the arguments of these theologies and then begin to construct their own theology in dialog with this tradition of theology.
+The goal of this course is to introduce new voices of theologians who are doing theology form the underside.
+The course will explore how people form the underside experience and understand creation, God, Christ, Scripture, Community/Church, Suffering Han, etc. The course will study African American, Asian American, Latin American, Queer, etc. voices from the underside.
+They contribute, critique, and give insight to the dominant North American white theology.
 Prerequisite: TS 101/101-O

 PJ 370 SPIRITUALITY OF PEACEMAKING

 This course first explores the lives of representative individuals who connect their spiritual life with work for social transformation such as Thomas Merton, Malcolm X, Dorothy Day, and Peace Pilgrim.
 Also, theological models that put spirituality and social change are examined in the work of such theologians as Latin American liberation theologian Jon Sobrino and womanist Emile Townes.
 Prerequisite: SP 101

 PJ 400 INDEPENDENT STUDY

 See BS 400.